nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 The application uses :ref:`caf_power_manager` for this purpose.
 This means that Zephyr power management is forced to the :c:enumerator:`PM_STATE_ACTIVE` state when the device is in either the Power management active or the Power management suspended state, but the power off state is forced directly by :ref:`caf_power_manager` as Zephyr's :c:enumerator:`PM_STATE_SOFT_OFF` state.

-* In the :c:enumerator:`POWER_MANAGER_LEVEL_ALIVE` state, the device is in working condition, Bluetooth is advertising whenever required and all the connections are maintained.
+* In the :c:enumerator:`POWER_MANAGER_LEVEL_ALIVE` state, the device is in working condition, Bluetooth® is advertising whenever required and all the connections are maintained.
 * In the :c:enumerator:`POWER_MANAGER_LEVEL_SUSPENDED` state, the device maintains the active Bluetooth connection.
 * In the :c:enumerator:`POWER_MANAGER_LEVEL_OFF` state, the CPU is switched to the off mode.